- Are your surgeons board certified?

 Which bariatric procedure is best for me?
 Why?
 What are the risks involved?

-Pick the bariatric procedure that you understand and feel the most comfortable with.
-After learning more about weight loss surgery by reading websites such as this one, attending informational seminars and meeting with our doctors, it will become obvious which procedure is best.
+After learning more about weight loss surgery by reading websites such as this one and attending a consultation, you and your surgeon will decide the best procedure for you.
 Any and every operation entails some risks, including the risk of death.
-For a detailed list of those risks please refer to the procedures section of this website.
 Remarkably, the risks of poor health and medical problems stemming from morbid obesity outweighs the surgical risks from weight loss surgery itself.*

 [ top ]